softwaresaved/esrc-software-study/Src/ESRC.md

 <img src="ESRC_files/figure-gfm/award_lengths-1.png" title="Histogram of the length distribution for all projects." alt="Histogram of the length distribution for all projects."  />

-### Award length distribuion for active projects only
+### Award length distribution for active projects only

 The same information as provided above but only for *Active* projects.
 The maximum funding period corresponds to 4382 days.